ThomasLonjon/ThomasLonjon/README.md

-<h1>🪐 FullStack Web Developer </h1>
+<h1>🪐 Creative Web Developer and Web Mapper </h1>

 ## About Me

-👋 Hello, I'm Thomas, a passionate full-stack French developer based in Paris.
+👋 Hello, I'm Thomas, a passionate full-stack French developer.

-🌍 My fascination for maps and urbanism has driven me to explore innovative methods of storytelling through maps.
-I have honed my skills in creating captivating web-mapping experiences, which blend mapping and urbanism, two of my greatest passions.
+🌍 My fascination for maps and urbanism have lead me to explore innovative methods of storytelling through web maps.

-🏗️ Currently, I am starting an exciting journey to expand my expertise by delving into Three.js.
-This will allow me to offer immersive 3D experiences that push the boundaries of webmapping even further.
+Urban projects are long, complex, and imply a lot people, from different horizons.
+Inhabitants, architects, mayors ...
+I would like to offer accessible 3D representations of projects so everyone understands at their own level what's being planned.
+It may be a first step towards a better appropriations of one's neighborhood, town or city.

+⛰️ Beyond that architecture and urbanism, I believe every project could benefit from maps, whatever its field.
+That's why I am also working on other 3D webmapping projects, to help people visualise things on a map, and how they organise themselves in space.

-⚡️ Join me on my GitHub account to stay updated on my projects and join my profound passion for 3D webmapping.
-Together, let's explore new dimensions and unlock the potential of maps in captivating and meaningful ways.
+⚡️ Join me on GitHub to stay updated on my projects and join my passion for 3D webmapping.

 ## Connect with me